a2s-institute/foundations_course/content/ros/services/README.md

 - Create a new package named: "my_second_package",  with `std_msgs`, `rospy` as dependencies.
 - Build your workspace.
 - Create a folder inside the package for our service files, it must be named as: `srv`. *(ignore this step if you already had)*
-- Create an `.srv` file for our useless node, it should have a string field in both the request and reply.
+- Create a `.srv` file for our useless node, it should have a string field in both the request and reply.
 Name it as "**Talk.srv**"
 - Create a second `.srv` file named: "**CellCheck.srv**".
 It should have the following:
   - Request: should have one field of type: `geometry_msgs/Point`, name it as: "**location**".
   - Reply: should have two fields: